LommyTids/LiddellWorks-waypoint/README.md

   calls it makes.
-- A dedicated test for the "Look up" flight-number button, mocking `/WayPoint/api/flight-lookup` itself — it checks the frontend's side (button only shows in Flight mode, fields populate on success, a clear message on a not-found/error response).
-The Worker's own call out to adsbdb.com is exercised against the real service once this is deployed.
+- A dedicated test for the "Look up" flight-number button, mocking `/WayPoint/api/flight-lookup` itself — it checks the frontend's side (button only shows in Flight mode, requires a depart date, fields populate on success including an overnight flight's next-day arrival date, a clear message on a not-found/error response).
+The Worker's own call out to AeroDataBox is exercised against the real service once this is deployed with `AERODATABOX_API_KEY` set.